mmick66/CalendarView/README.md

 }
 ```

-The code will pop an alert view to ask the user if he will grant access to this app to access the calendar, if it is granted we can pass the events to the `CalendarView`, otherwise we get a nil and notify the app about the denial.
+The code will pop up an alert view to ask the user if he will allow this app to access the calendar.
+If access is granted we can pass the events to the `CalendarView`, otherwise we get a nil and notify the app about the denial.

 ## About Dates